vaivavai/spring-flight-reservation/README.md

 ## Description

-This is an Spring Boot application that is used as REST API to create flights, flight reservations using airports, users, flight models.
+This is a Spring Boot application that is used as REST API to create flights, flight reservations using airports, users, flight models.

 ## Getting Started